stevepentler/blog.turing.io/source/2015-07-15-get-some-pi-a-beginner-s-guide-to-integrating-hardware.html.markdown

 layout: post
 ---

-### Get Some PI: A Beginners Guide to Integrating Hardware

 ![Raspberry Pi Logo](http://pi.qcontinuum.com/Welcome/Welcome_Resources/raspberry-pi-900-75-2.png?raw=true)

 Do you remember that feeling when you created your first web page?
 When you could finally call your mom and tell her to visit *your-awesome-project.com*?
 After months of writing code finally you felt like you had accomplished something real that you could share with the world.
 Integrating hardware into your web applications takes that feeling one step further allowing your web applications to interact with not just cyberspace, but the physical world around you.
 This may seem like an impossible task.
 I mean, we're just students, how could we possibly have the skills to do this?
 Keep reading and I'll explain how you can get started.

 The good news is that you don't have to start from scratch!
 Thousands of do-it-yourself enthusiasts have come before you to pave the way to hardware integration greatness.
 The hardware and code to start your journey have already been developed allowing you to take a lego-like approach to putting something together.

 Before you get started you will have to identify which piece of hardware you would like to integrate.
 There are several hardware devices that you may want to take a look at integrating, check out [this link](http://cylonjs.com/documentation/platforms/) to view dozens of possibilities.
 In this post we will be discussing the popular Raspberry Pi.